New York’s David Energy has raised $4.1 million to ‘build the Standard Oil of renewable energy’ – TechCrunch

 The company’s software, Mycor, leverages building demand data and the assets that the building has at its disposal to shift user energy consumption to the times when renewable power is most available, and cheapest.

 It’s a novel approach to an old idea of creating environmental benefits by reducing energy consumption.
 Using its technology, David Energy tracks both the market price of energy and the energy usage by the buildings it manages.
-The company sells energy to customers at a fixed price and then uses its windows into energy markets and energy demand to make money off of the difference in power pricing.
+The company sells energy to customers at a fixed price and then uses its windows into energy markets and energy demand to make money off the difference in power pricing.

 That’s why the company needed to raise $15 million in a monthly revolving credit facility from Hartree Partners.
 So it could pay for the power its customers have bought upfront.